 Held annually, Visioneering is one of the largest events in the nation celebrating National Engineers Week.
-The event targets middle school students from a wide range of communities in the DFW area and exposes them to the world of possibilities available to them in the field of engineering by exposing them to mentors, hands-on activities, interaction with exhibitors and entertainment all related to engineering.
+The event targets middle school students from a wide range of communities in the DFW area and exposes them to the world of possibilities available to them in the field of engineering by exposing them to mentors, hands-on activities, and interactive exhibits - all related to engineering.

-The event brings together students, engineers, entrepreneurs and national figures from industries and businesses and captures the attention and imagination of young students through live entertainment and group work to solve real-world problems.
+The event brings together students, engineers, entrepreneurs, and national figures from industries and businesses and captures the attention and imagination of young students through presentations and group work to solve real-world problems.
 For many students, it provides their first exposure to engineering and the opportunity to experience the excitement of careers in science and engineering, while providing a learning opportunity in a fun, hands-on environment.

 In short, it gives students the opportunity to play “engineer for the day.”
 Each year, approximately 750 middle school participants come to the SMU campus to be exposed to the fun and exciting side of engineering.

 But it can't happen without volunteer engineers like you!